PmaFynn/cv/modern-cv/resume.typ

   - Designed and maintained a resource assessment pipeline for newly acquired companies.
   - Developed an application to collect global HR, fleet, and financial reports.
   - Streamlined data access for sales teams using postal code-based queries.
-  - Technologies: Power Automate, SharePoint, SQL, MS Forms.
+  - _Technologies: Power Automate, SharePoint, SQL_
 ]

 /*